Why Error Handling Matters

 When to Let It Fail

 Not every error needs handling.
-Sometimes failing fast is the right choice:- Data corruption: Better to stop than process corrupt data
+Sometimes failing fast is the right choice:- Data corruption risk: Better to stop than process corrupt data

 - Critical validation: If the data doesn’t meet requirements, don’t continue